kaisenlinux/manpages-dev/category/DisksAnalysis/badblocks.md

        test, which allows the testing to start in the middle of the disk.
 If it is not specified the first block on the disk is used as a default.

-       Important note: If the output of badblocks is going to be fed to the e2fsck or mke2fs programs, it is important that the block size is properly specified, since the block  numbers which  are  generated are very dependent on the block size in use by the filesystem.
+       Important note: If the output of badblocks is going to be fed to the e2fsck or mke2fs programs, it is important that the block size is properly specified, since the block  numbers which  are generated are very dependent on the block size in use by the file system.
 For this reason, it is strongly recommended that users not run badblocks directly, but rather use the -c option of the e2fsck and mke2fs programs.

 OPTIONS